-This soup is delicious and quick to make.
-I like to keep the ingredients simple as the nettle really deserves to shine and can easily be overpowered.
-Enjoy this recipe as a light meal or as an elegant starter.
+This nettle soup is delicious and quick to make.
+I like to keep the ingredients simple as the nettle really deserves to shine and can easily be overpowered by other flavours.
+Enjoy it as a light meal served with bread or as an elegant starter.

 - 1 onion, sliced thinly

 - 1 medium potato, cut into 1½cm cubes